mupq/pqax/README.md

 **pqax** aims to make it easier to start optimizing post-quantum crypto using ARM NEON.
-Currently, it is only tested on the Raspberry Pi 4 (which has an ARM Cortex-A72).
+Currently, it is only tested on the Raspberry Pi 2 (which has an ARM Cortex-A7) and Raspberry Pi 4 (ARM Cortex-A72).
 I might add support for more hardware later.

 **pqax** is based on [mupq](https://github.com/mupq/mupq) and works in the same manner as [pqm4](https://github.com/mupq/pqm4), except that we do not need to cross-compile and we don't need serial communication as we can just print to stdout.